alphagov/paas-steampipe-dashboard/docs/decisions.md

 - provide controlled access via an nginx reverse proxy
 - add basic auth
 - restrict access to VPN
-- TLS for front end
+- user TLS for front end
-- put data in data directory
+- put data in  a separate data directory and add data/**/*.csv to csv config